LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Messaging/troubleshooting-messaging-consumer experience.md

 This is expected behavior.

-## Mobile app messaging: Number of unread messages isn’t displayed
+## App Messaging: Number of unread messages isn’t displayed

 ### Cause